Return to site

 SparkLayer B2B, Shopify Markets and multi-currency

-Whilst this sounds problematic at first , the good news is there are some elegant solutions to resolve this.
-Using the Shopify markets tool, it’s actually possible to adjust the currency right from within Shopify in a few simple clicks.
+The user experience is seamless.
+When a customer places a B2B order via SparkLayer in their chosen currency, this will automatically arrive in your Shopify admin with their currency preferences.
+Using the Shopify markets tool, it’s also possible to adjust the currency right from within Shopify in a few simple clicks.
 For any order placed as a draft order, it can be reconverted to any other currency you have enabled.
 In our example above, we can simply change the currency from the store default into Euro, and now all prices show as required.
-In our guide here, we’ve detailed the exact process to follow.

 SparkLayer B2B and Bewleys